Submissions

 • Articles in Journals

-Give the title in Roman, within inverted commas.
+Give the title in roman, within inverted commas.
 The style for authors of articles is the same as for authors of books.
-The journal title is in Roman.
+The journal title is in roman.

 Ibrahim Idris, ‘The Place of International Human Rights Conventions in the 1994 FDRE Constitution, Journal of Ethiopian Laws’, Vol.20, No.1, Aug.
 2002, P.114.